October 26, 2019 – By Brian O'Connell

-The key to lending money to family members – especially if you expect the money to be repaid – is to treat the deal like a business loan, and keep emotions out of it.
+The key to lending money to family members—especially if you expect the money to be repaid—is to treat the deal as a business loan and keep all your emotions out of it.

-3. Make a checklist - Kevin Murphy, a senior financial consultant at McGraw Hill Federal, a New Jersey-based credit union, advises putting together a checklist if you plan on lending cash to a family member.
+Kevin Murphy, a senior financial consultant at McGraw-Hill Federal, a New Jersey-based credit union, advises putting together a checklist if you plan on lending cash to a family member.

 “Sometimes an individual may have no credit history or may have damaged his or her credit so severely that they will need to seek other alternatives,” he says.
 “A lot of times this member will have no choice but to approach a family member for a loan.
 I always recommend to friends and the family members to approach this as a business transaction.”

-Consequently, if you’re the family member or friend being asked to lend the funds, here is an important checklist of questions to be answered before you lend:
+Consequently, if you’re the family member or friend being asked to lend the funds, here is an important list of questions to be answered before you lend: